BoldysAI/voxnow-website/docs/DATABASE_SCHEMA.md

   .from('audio-files')
   .getPublicUrl(`voicemails/${voicemailId}.mp3`);
 ```

+## Audio URL Fields Explanation

+### audio_file_url vs audio_url

+The voicemails table contains two different URL fields for audio files:

+- **`audio_file_url`**: Direct download URL for the audio file
+  - Used for downloading the file to the user's device
+  - Typically points to a storage service (S3, Firebase Storage, etc.)
+  - File format is usually MP3 or WAV
+  - May have CORS restrictions that prevent direct browser playback

+- **`audio_url`**: Web player URL for inline audio playback
+  - Used for playing audio directly in the browser
+  - Designed to work with HTML5 audio elements
+  - Optimized for streaming and web playback
+  - Should not have CORS restrictions

+**Implementation Note**: The frontend uses `audio_url` for the play button (inline playback) and `audio_file_url` for the download button.
+This separation allows for better user experience and resolves CORS issues that can occur when trying to play download URLs directly in the browser.

 This simplified schema focuses on your core needs while providing a clear path for future enhancements when you're ready to implement billing and other features.